-"Borders, Geography, and Economic Activity: The case of China," with Hao Guo, Regional Science and Urban Economics forthcoming 2021.
+"Borders, Geography, and Economic Activity: The case of China," with Hao Guo, Regional Science and Urban Economics 2021.

 Final working paper version